-- 1) Shall maintain awareness of international student mental health issues locally, nationally, and in the University of California system. - 2) Shall proactively advocate for and find ways to address mental health needs in the international student community. - 3) Shall actively be working on a project which will address mental health concerns within the UCSB international student community. - a) Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project. - b) At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need to the secretary. - 4) Shall provide a weekly report to the commission with project updates and current mental health concerns in the international student community - 5) Shall hold a minimum of two (2) office hours per week. - 6) Shall serve as an available aid to the chairs and other committee members in their event and project planning. - N) Duties of RHA Liaison - 1) Shall serve as a liaison between the committee and the staff for the Residence Hall Association.
-The liaison is significant because of the capacity for learning that can ensure a stronger relationship between RHA and GGC. - 2) Shall help create and run education programs for RHA that may align in conjunction with many of GGC's projects, campaigns, and initiatives - O) Duties and Powers of OISS Advisor - 1) Shall provide the committee with weekly reports of the ISAB and OISS meetings. - 2) Shall be familiar with the A.S.
+- 1) Shall promote awareness of international student mental health issues locally, nationally, and in the University of California system. - 2) Shall proactively advocate for and find ways to address mental health needs in the international student community. - 3) Shall actively act as a liaison between the Global Gaucho Commission and CAPS is responsible for: - a) Helping to bring about cooperative efforts between the Global Gaucho Commission and CAPS. - b) Advocating for equal access of CAPS and other mental health resources for the international community to and within CAPS. - Keeping track of any changes within CAPS.

+- 4) Shall provide a weekly report to the commission with current mental health concerns in the international student community and any ongoing updates and cooperative efforts from and with CAPS. - 5) Shall hold a minimum of two (2) office hours per week. - Shall serve as an available aid to the chairs and other committee members in their event and project planning.

+M) Duties of RHA Liaison

+- 1) Shall serve as a liaison between the committee and the staff for the Residence Hall Association.
+The liaison is significant because of the capacity for learning that can ensure a stronger relationship between RHA and GGC. - 2) Shall assist RHA in the creation of programs and events that may align in conjunction with many of GGC's projects, campaigns, and initiatives. - 3) Shall attend at least two (2) RHA Coordinating Board meetings and five (5) residence hall council and/or hall council executive board meetings per quarter. - 4) Shall provide a weekly report to the commission with international community concerns specific to the day-to-day life, community, and atmosphere in the on-campus residence halls and any ongoing updates and cooperative efforts from and within RHA.

+N) Duties and Powers of OISS Advisor

+- 1) Shall provide the committee with weekly reports of the ISAB and OISS meetings. - 2) Shall be familiar with the A.S.
 By-Laws specifically in terms of budgeting, and any OISS legal or governing documents. - 3) Shall provide the commission support and guidance surrounding international student issues.

-SECTION 9.
+SECTION 11.
 A.S.
 HUMAN RIGHTS BOARDS